 We know that often, being a student means having a limited budget.
 But if you have the means, £10 is worth it because you are investing in your long-term health.
 If you’re working for a company, perhaps you can get them to pay for this subscription as an added benefit.

-However, if Headspace just isn’t within your budget right now, there are plenty of free resources online and other apps to help you.
+If Headspace just isn’t within your budget right now, there are plenty of free resources online and other apps to help you.

 Battle of the Best: Headspace vs Calm